hannotify/hanno.codes/index.md

     - label: "Articles"
       url: "/articles/"
 excerpt: >
-  Talks 🎙 and sings 🎤🎸 at software conferences!
+  Java Developer 💻 by day, musician 🎤🎸 by night.<br/>
+  (and a little bit of both at software conferences)
 ---

 # upcoming events